PyO3/pyo3/guide/src/free-threading.md

 GIL-enabled builds it does not provide exclusive access anymore.
 Additionally it is also still neccessary to detach (via [`Python::detach`]) from the interpreter for possibly long running oprations that don't interact with the interpreter, even though other Python threads are still able to run.
-Both operations are explained in more details below.

-### Many symbols exposed by PyO3 have `GIL` in the name

-We are aware that there are some naming issues in the PyO3 API that make it awkward to think about a runtime environment where there is no GIL.
-We plan to change the names of these types to de-emphasize the role of the GIL in future versions of PyO3, but for now you should remember that the use of the term `GIL` in functions and types like [`GILOnceCell`] is historical.

-Instead, you should think about whether or not a Rust thread is attached to a Python interpreter runtime.
 Calling into the CPython C API is only legal when an OS thread is explicitly attached to the interpreter runtime.
 In the GIL-enabled build, this happens when the GIL is acquired.
 In the free-threaded build there is no GIL, but the same C macros that release or acquire the GIL in the GIL-enabled build instead ask the interpreter to attach the thread to the Python runtime, and there can be many threads simultaneously attached.
 See [PEP 703](https://peps.python.org/pep-0703/#thread-states) for more background about how threads can be attached and detached from the interpreter runtime, in a manner analogous to releasing and acquiring the GIL in the GIL-enabled build.